Supported on: Android SDK 1.0.33+

 |---|

-placement | String | Where the paywall was triggered (e.g., “settings”, “onboarding”) |
+placement | String | Where the paywall is triggered (e.g., “settings”, “onboarding”, “feature_gate”) |

-experiment | String? | Experiment identifier for A/B testing |
+experiment | String? | Experiment identifier, if showing as part of an A/B test |

 variant | String? | Variant identifier within the experiment |

-class MyPaywallDelegate : AppDNAPaywallDelegate {
+class PaywallHandler : AppDNAPaywallDelegate {

 override fun onPaywallPresented(paywallId: String) {

-Log.d("Paywall", "Paywall presented: $paywallId")
+Log.d("Paywall", "Paywall shown: $paywallId")

 }